 25. Trick-or-Treat on India Street

-Get ready for this exciting Halloween event at Trick-or-Treat on India Street on Sunday, October 27, 2024, from 3:30pm-7:30pm.
+Get ready for this exciting Halloween event at Trick-or-Treat on India Street in October.
 Dress up in your favorite costumes and visit Little Italy businesses along India Street to ask for Halloween treats and candy.

 The Piazza della Famiglia will turn into the Nightmare Before Christmas, featuring a huge 13’ Jack Skellington and large pumpkin stacks for some spooky photo opportunities.